mhchia/Tutorials/07.Lesson_InductiveReasoning/InductionLesson/README.md

 [Manager.spec](Manager/Manager.spec) contains a typical parametric rule.

-- [ ] Run the `Manager.spec` file supplied in the directory and investigate the counter-example.
+- [x] Run the `Manager.spec` file supplied in the directory and investigate the counter-example.
 Do you understand what fails?

+> Yes, the original version lacks a precondition to check that both managers are active.

-- [ ] Understand the counter-examples and try thinking which additional properties are related and need to be proven together.
+- [x] Understand the counter-examples and try thinking which additional properties are related and need to be proven together.

-- [ ] Fix the rule.
+- [x] Fix the rule.

-- [ ] Check your rule as sometimes the rule is too strict and overly limits the possible initial states or executions.
+- [x] Check your rule as sometimes the rule is too strict and overly limits the possible initial states or executions.

-    - [ ] To check your rule, intentionally insert bugs into the contract.
+    - [x] To check your rule, intentionally insert bugs into the contract.
 Insert bugs that should be detected by the rule (fail verification).

-    - [ ] Rerun the Certora Prover to get a counter example that fits your expectation.
+    - [x] Rerun the Certora Prover to get a counter example that fits your expectation.

 - Run the rule on the pre-prepared buggy versions of the code:
 [ManagerBug1](Manager/ManagerBug1.sol) and [ManagerBug2](Manager/ManagerBug2.sol)

 Did your rule find violations?
+> Yes, ManagerBug1 violates while ManagerBug2 does not.

-- [ ] Try running the version of the rule as an invariant.
+- [x] Try running the version of the rule as an invariant.

 Is this property an invariant of the system?

-- [ ] Now, after trying to write the rule, have a look at the [Partial Solution](Manager/ManagerPartialSolution.spec).
+- [x] Now, after trying to write the rule, have a look at the [Partial Solution](Manager/ManagerPartialSolution.spec).
 This is an almost correct implementation of the rule.

-    - [ ] Run the partial solution on the two buggy implementations of manager.
+    - [x] Run the partial solution on the two buggy implementations of manager.
 Why doesn't it fail on both of them as expected?

-    - [ ] The solution pass on [ManagerBug1](Manager/ManagerBug1.sol) because the condition is too strict.
+    - [x] The solution pass on [ManagerBug1](Manager/ManagerBug1.sol) because the condition is too strict.
 Can you find the problem and fix it?

+> 	The original inputs are so strict that none of them can be called by `createFund` without reverting by `require(funds[fundId].currentManager == address(0));`, and thus no violations (because reverting cases are ignored).
+>   Solution: loosen the precondition which allows one fundId to be an event without initialization.
+This makes some inputs can be run by `createFund`.

 ### Explanation - Under/Over-Approximation